lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/basics/what_is_k8s.md

 ```
 ![Containers](/images/mfe/contain3.png?classes=border,shadow)

-By browsing the Azure GUI, you should see you container image :
+Now, by browsing the Azure GUI, you should see your container image :

 ![Containers](/images/mfe/contain4.png?classes=border,shadow)